roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 ---
+# Updates

+UPDATE - 12th May 2021 - @russdan adds Hotwater boost / emergency_heating functionality.
+See https://github.com/roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/issues/2 for more details if you wish to also add HW and probably a CH 'Boost' function.

-### UPDATE 30th Apr 2021
+30th Apr 2021 - **Announcing Project Pi-ve.**

-Announcing Project Pi-ve.

 Following on from this project, I now have a new Beta test Hive/Pi automation project - Project Pi-ve at https://github.com/roadsnail/Pi-ve